tonylukasavage/cv2r/README.md

 ## developer notes

+### managing text

+character values are tile index in PPU CHR viewer

+space = 1
+new line = 2
+next screen = 3

+$126C2 is first char of ending text

+ROM ~$12730 for ending text

+$47D is y line of ending text
+$47E index for what line of ending that we're on (continues over screens)
+$47F is x pos of ending text character
+$480 ????
+(0x35)
+$481 dracule resurrect on zero?
+$483 countdown of screens left?

+$5E is x pos of text
+$5F is y pos of text

+### death counting

+07:C294, 01C2A4

 ### collision detection

 Marsh does 1 HP of damage every 16 frames, or more specifically, any time you are in the marsh and the global counter ($1D) & 0x0F == 0.